Staying Safe While Traveling Solo

 Staying Safe While Traveling - Top Tips From 8 travel bloggers

-“My number one travel safety tip is to always have my hand on my purse, which I place in front of me while in crowded places.
+“My number one safety tips for traveling alone is to always have my hand on my purse, which I place in front of me while in crowded places.
 I keep one hand casually over the zipper so I don’t look like I’m protecting anything really, but no one can get into it without touching my hand.”

 Danielle from Like Riding a Bicycle